enginebai/Algorithms/topics/tree.md

 > The order of every nodes in binary search tree is as same as "in-order" traversal order.

 ### Insertion & Deletion
 The insertion and deletion cause the binary search tree to change to hold the binary-search-tree property continues to hold.
+It also take `O(h)` time.

 ```kotlin
 fun BinarySearchTree.insert(k: <T>) {